Redant136/kNgine/README.md

 - SoundEmiterComponent: Component to be added to object emiting sound
 - AudioEngine: object to play global sound or music
 ## Physics
-- b2PhysicsBodyComponent: when adding a physics body something to an object
+- cpPhysicsBodyComponent: when adding a physics body something to an object
-- b2PhysicsEngine: has to be included to use physics, handles all physics setup
+- cpPhysicsEngine: has to be included to use physics, handles all physics setup
-- b2Rect: rectangular body
+- cpRect: rectangular body
 ## Tilesets
 - Tileset: object to hold a tileset/tilemap
 - Tileset::TileDef : a definition of a tile. add a tile using the position in the array of it's definition